GLArgiris/Targeted_attack_CR/README.md

 graph theory metric (e.g., BCT function extensions usually say "wu" weighted undirected) or "und" (undirected)

-- s_lam: Lambda (shortest path length)- The shortest path length between two nodes in a network
+- s_lam: lambda (characteristic path length)- The shortest path length between two nodes in a network
     % %is the minimum number of edges (or connections) that need to be traversed to get from one node to the other.

 - s_geff: global efficiency- efficiency of information transfer across the entire network.